Andreas Heimer: B.93

-Silkeborg IF
+Silkeborg

 After a year at Danish 1st Division club Thisted FC, Silkeborg IF announced on 30 January 2019, that Heimer had joined the club on a contract for the rest of the season.

-Næstved BK
+Næstved

 After leaving Silkeborg IF in December 2019, Heimer signed with Næstved BK on 22 January 2020 on a free agent.
 Heimer confirmed on 26 July 2020, that his contract with Næstved had been terminated.

+Return to B.93

+After being released by Næstved, Heimer returned to B.93.
+His contract with the club was extended in October 2022.